ErikSkoda/ZeroFrictionLogger/README.md

 **Opt out of Utc time** in favor of local time by adding marker file `no-utc.txt` in host app bin folder.

 ## Logfile retention
 The app creates the log at start, replacing any previous log.
 Retention of logfiles is possible using scripts, batchfiles, trusted tools or by the host app making a copy.
+See **Quick Start** for an example.

 ## log path and location
 Logs are created in the host app bin folder, using the app name with .log extension.